swade1987/github-action-kustomize-diff/README.md

   - Automated with GitHub Actions ([pr-lint](https://github.com/amannn/action-semantic-pull-request))
 - Commits must be signed with [Developer Certificate of Origin (DCO)](https://developercertificate.org/)
   - Automated with GitHub App ([DCO](https://github.com/apps/dco))

+## How It Works
+Unlike simple diff tools, this action:

+1. Builds Kustomize output from the base branch
+1. Creates a temporary merge of the head branch into base (simulating the actual PR merge)
+1. Builds Kustomize output from the merged state
+1. Compares these outputs to show exactly what would change after merging

+This approach correctly handles cases where changes have been made to the base branch in parallel to the feature branch, avoiding misleading diffs that incorrectly suggest changes would be reverted.

 ## Inputs